Skip to content

 Generics

 Generics allow writing code that works with multiple types while maintaining type safety.
-Ard uses a simple syntax for generic types that doesn’t require explicit declarations.
+Ard uses a simple syntax where function generics are inferred from $T usage, and structs may explicitly declare receiver-level generics when needed.

 Generic types begin with $ in function and struct declarations: